 The village has reemerged four times since its drowning in the 1950s.
 It is revealed when the basin is completely drained for maintenance.
 There do not seem to be plans to drain the basin again, but hopefully Fabbriche di Careggine can come up for air some day soon.

 The lake had a new visitor attraction in 2017, a spectacular suspension footbridge spanning the lake at, more or less, the narrowest part.
-At the southern end of the bridge is an unusual sculpture park and, according to posters around the lake, the bridge is spectaculars illuminated at night.
+At the southern end of the bridge is an unusual sculpture park and, according to posters around the lake, the bridge is illuminated spectacularly at night.